-In addition to the sources supplying specific knowledge from tools or analysts, we are also leveraging the work, ideas, and contributions of researchers at Carnegie Mellon's CERT/CC, IBM, KDM Analytics, Kestrel Technology, MIT Lincoln Labs, North Carolina State University, Oracle, the Open Web Application Security Project (OWASP), Security Institute, UNISYS, the Web Application Security Consortium (WASC), Whitehat Security, and any other interested parties that wish to contribute.
-There is also a close association with the CVE project, which will ensure that newly discovered weaknesses or variants are integrated into CWE.
+In addition to the sources supplying specific knowledge from tools or analysts, we are also leveraging the work, ideas, and contributions of researchers at Carnegie Mellon's CERT/CC, IBM, KDM Analytics, Kestrel Technology, MIT's Lincoln Labs, North Carolina State University, Oracle, the OWASP, Security Institute, Unisys, the WASC, Whitehat Security, and any other interested parties that wish to contribute.

-The contributed materials are being merged and incorporated into several of drafts of CWE (draft 5 in December 2006 and draft 6 in February 2007), which will be available for open community comments and refinement as CWE moves forward.
+The merging and combining of the contributed materials is being incorporated into several of drafts of CWE (draft 6 in February, 2007 and draft 7 in May, 2007), which will be available for open community comments and refinement as CWE moves forward.
 A major part of the future work will be refining and defining the required attributes of CWE elements into a more formal schema defining the metadata structure necessary to support the various uses of CWE dictionary.
-Figure 3 shows a sample of the descriptive content of an entry from CWE draft 4.
-This example is for the Double Free weakness, CWE-ID 415.
+Figure 3 shows a sample of the descriptive content of an entry from CWE draft 5.
+This example is for the Double Free weakness, CWE identification (ID) 415.